kubeshauseli17/Project-1-Battleship-/readme.md

 Not certain, everything seems fairly doable.

-broken game
+---- Finished game -----
 https://github.com/kubeshauseli17/Project-1-Battleship-/deployments/activity_log?environment=github-pages

 ---- Reflections ------

 I definitely should've picked something easier.
 I couldn't figure out the logic issues with randomly placing computer ships and verifying they arent intersecting.
-I ran into that bug yesterday morning and couldn't figure out a way around it.
+I ran into numerous bugs at the end of this project that where tedious to resolve.
+Next project I need to do a better job of planning everything out and accounting for time debugging.
+I also need to do a better job of asking for help, limiting the scope of my MVP to something more realistically attainable, and add any non essential goals to stretch.